xMihai/fp/recompose.md

 ### withProps

-`withProps` is a HOC that sets new props on the given Component by merging them with the current props.
+`withProps` produces a HOC that sets new props on the given Component by merging them with the current props.
 The new props take precedence over the current props.

 ```js